What Is Revenue Cycle Management in Healthcare?

 To improve efficiency and financial performance, healthcare organizations can adopt the following strategies:

-- Leverage Automation & AI: Automate claim processing and use AI-driven analytics to reduce errors, speed up approvals, and predict denials before they happen.
+- Integrate Automation & AI: Automate claim processing and use AI-driven analytics to reduce errors, speed up approvals, and predict denials before they happen.

 - Improve Coding Accuracy: Regular coding audits and staff training help ensure compliance, minimize claim rejections, and maximize reimbursements.